an3ssen/Convoclub-2022/Script.md

 _He means that they do not say the right things, in the right way, for the right audience.
 They leave stuff out that needs to be said, they weigh their text down with things that do not need to be said, or they write in a way that is way to hard to understand._

 This is my experience as well.
 In my work as a technical communicator I often need information that is created by subject matter experts.
 That information can be in any form.
 A technical drawing, a list, a comprehensive document.
-However, it is rarely the case that the subject matter expert has documented the answer to one of my questions, like:
+However, it is rarely the case that the subject matter expert (even though they think they did) has documented the answer to one of my questions, like:

 * How does this system work?
 * How does the operator perform X-Y-Z?